sofwerx/sqan/readme.md

 Although SqAN is intended primarily to intercept and re-route TCP/IP traffic, SqAN can be used via Interprocess Communication (IPC) to send data from apps specifically for transmission via SqAN.
 To use IPC to send data over SqAN:
  - copy the _org.sofwerx.sqan.ipc.IpcBroadcastTransceiver_ into the app you want to communicate with SqAN (SqAN relies on Broadcasts to communicate with other apps).
- - inside your app, call IpcBroadcastTransceiver.register() to listen for messages from SqAN.
+ - inside your app, call _IpcBroadcastTransceiver.register()_ to listen for messages from SqAN.
 Your app's IpcBroadcastTransceiver.IpcBroadcastListener will be notified when data is received from SqAN.
- - when the app needs to broadcast something over SqAN, call IpcBroadcastTransceiver.broadcast() and pass your data.
+ - when the app needs to broadcast something over SqAN, call _IpcBroadcastTransceiver.broadcast()_ and pass your data.
 SqAN passes byte arrays so you will need to marshal/unmarshal your data on the sending and receiving ends.
- - call IpcBroadcastTransceiver.unregister() when your app no longer needs to receive messages from SqAN.
+ - call _IpcBroadcastTransceiver.unregister()_ when your app no longer needs to receive messages from SqAN.

-Only the IpcBroadcastTransceiver is needed to communicate with SqAN, but it may also help to include the classes in the org.sofwerx.sqan.manet.common.packet package.
+Only the _IpcBroadcastTransceiver_ is needed to communicate with SqAN, but it may also help to include the classes in the _org.sofwerx.sqan.manet.common.packet_ package.
 Classes in this package provide additional capabilities (like designating a channel for the communications) that may be helpful.
 However, outside apps are not allowed to send "admin" type packets (such as a ping or heartbeat) so broadcasts using these will be ignored by SqAN.

 The SOFWERX Swe-Library project (which provides for the ability to send SOS-T compliant sensor messages over TCP/IP connections) also organically supports SqAN IPC connectivity.
 To use this library, visit (https://github.com/sofwerx/swe-android).

 ## Sending data via TCP/IP

 SqAN includes a VPN capability.
 This capability has been marginally tested with both text and high bandwidth traffic (like video) and appears stable and performant.
-The VPN feature allows SqAN to route any TCP/IP traffic to another SqAN node as long as that traffic is within the forwarded IP block 169.x.x.x and also includes multicast capability for IP addresses in the 224.x.x.x, 225.x.x.x, 226.x.x.x and 239.x.x.x blocks.
+The VPN feature allows SqAN to route any TCP/IP traffic to another SqAN node as long as that traffic is within the forwarded IP block _169.x.x.x_ and also includes multicast capability for IP addresses in the _224.x.x.x_, _225.x.x.x_, _226.x.x.x_ and _239.x.x.x_ blocks.
 To use the VPN capabilty, ensure VPN is set to enabled in SqAN settings and look for the SqAN device's IPV4 hosting address that is displayed at the bottom of the About screen.
 SqAN device IPV4 addresses are also shared across SqAN, so the IPV4 of any connected SqAN device can be found remotely.

 SqAN also provides a web server and hosts a page at the SqAN device's _169.254.x.x_ IP address for testing connections.
 If you application requires accessing web traffic, it is recommended that you disable the "Host a VPN page" setting.